lucasmodin/AlignPro/Contribute.md

 By participating in this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Thank You
-Thank you for helping improve [Project Name]!
-If you have questions, feel free to reach out via [email](mailto:your-email@example.com) or open a discussion in the repository.
+Thank you for helping improve AlignPro!
+If you have questions, feel free to reach out via github.